-(13) a. lacher 'someone who is laughing'
+- (13) a. lacher 'someone who is laughing'

-a'. arriveerder 'someone who is arriving'
+- b. slaper 'someone who is sleeping'

-b. slaper 'someone who is sleeping'
+- c. snurker 'someone who is snoring'

-b'. sterver 'someone who dying'
+- a'. arriveerder 'someone who is arriving'

-c. snurker 'someone who is snoring'
+- b'. sterver 'someone who is dying'

-c'. vertrekker 'someone who is leaving'
+- c'. vertrekker 'someone who is leaving'

 Perlmutter (1977) and Burzio (1981) further argued that verbs without an external argument are not able to assign accusative case to their theme argument, which accounts for the fact that the theme argument is realized as the subject (nominative) and not as the object of the clause.
 As a result, mutative intransitive verbs became known as unaccusative verbs within the generative literature, and I will henceforth use this notion in opposition to intransitive verb in order to distinguish the two types of monadic verb.
-6,7 Hoekstra (1984) argued for Dutch that intransitives and unaccusatives have (at least) three additional distinguishing properties: (a) intransitives take the perfect auxiliary hebben 'to have', whereas unaccusatives take the auxiliary zijn 'to be'; (b) the past participle of unaccusatives can be used attributively to modify a head noun corresponding to the subject of the active verb, while this is not possible with past participles of intransitive verbs; (c) impersonal passivization is possible with intransitive verbs only.
-These properties are illustrated in (14) by means of the intransitive verb lachen 'to laugh' and the unaccusative verb arriveren 'to arrive'; see Broekhuis et al. (2015:§2.1.2) for a more comprehensive discussion.
+Hoekstra (1984) argued for Dutch that intransitives and unaccusatives have (at least) three additional distinguishing properties: (a) intransitives take the perfect auxiliary hebben 'to have', whereas unaccusatives take the auxiliary zijn 'to be'; (b) the past participle of unaccusatives can be used attributively to modify a head noun corresponding to the subject of the active verb, while this is not possible with past participles of intransitive verbs; (c) impersonal passivization is possible with intransitive verbs only.
+These properties are illustrated in (14) by means of the intransitive verb